pchavan415/XOR-Linked-List/README.md

 # XOR-Linked-List
-Xor Linked List with insert, delete search option implemented in C
+Xor Linked List with insert, delete and search option implemented in C